Sustainable Business Operations

 In teaching and learning, the use of learning management system platforms such as Moodle and Microsoft Team, has reduced the need for printing copies of handouts and notes.
 Submission of student works can also be made in softcopies, thus reducing the use of papers further.

-UTB aims to minimise the waste the campus produced by 2023 through proper disposal of waste and the 4Rs (Reduce, Reuse, Recycle, Rebuy).
+UTB is committed to minimising campus waste through proper disposal of waste and the 4Rs (Reduce, Reuse, Recycle, Rebuy).

-• Use less - UTB has implemented several initiatives to reduce the use of papers in its day-to-day operations:
+• Reduce - UTB has implemented several initiatives to reduce the use of papers and plastics in daily operations:

-• Online services and operations - reduced the need for physical documents
+• Online services and operations reduce the need for physical documents

-• QR codes - reduced the printing of marketing collaterals such as flyers, posters and programme books
+• QR codes minimise the printing of marketing collaterals such as flyers, posters and programme books

 UTB supports green transportation through its CFTR research centre and estate office.
 Due to the limited parking spaces, the estate office and HSE office have taken the approach to encourage students to car pool.
 This campaign can help to reduce the number of late comers, parking issues and congestion within the campus area.